Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 Most IP management software will include features such as IP address auto-discovery, automated databasing of all devices on your network (laptops, desktops, VoIP nodes, wireless devices, etc.) all while eliminating issues like IP sprawl, stale IP address records within DNS/DHCP, IP Conflicts and so forth while also helping to minimize downtime.

-Here's the Best IP Address Tracking Software (IPAM):
+The Best IP Address Tracking Software (IPAM)

 What should you look for in IPAM systems?